Nordgaren/tabstate-util/README.md

 Thank you to [@nas_bench](https://twitter.com/nas_bench) and [@_JohnHammond](https://twitter.com/_JohnHammond) for cluing me into this location. [nas bench tweet](https://twitter.com/nas_bench/status/1725658060104913019).

-Read one of the files and pass it in to `NPBufferReader::new()` as a slice.
+Read one of the files and pass it in to `TabStateReader::new()` as a slice.
 Call the `get_refs()` method to get references to parts of the buffer.

-There are some printlines for things I am not sure about, so if you see this print some extra lines in your console, please let me know, so I can check out what is wrong.
+There are some print lines for things I am not sure about, so if you see this print some extra lines in your console, please let me know, so I can check out what is wrong.

-The `NPBufferReader` type is there for the future.
+The `TabStateReader` type is there for the future.
 This type will handle other stuff, later, probably.
 Right now it just checks that you aren't passing in an empty buffer.
 I will probably change it to also check the magic bytes.

 ```rust